MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 ## SharePoint organization level sharing settings

+In order for guests to have access to files in Teams, the SharePoint organization-level sharing settings must allow for sharing with guests.

 To set SharePoint organization level sharing settings

 1. In the Microsoft 365 admin center, in the left navigation, under **Admin centers**, click **SharePoint**.